ITK-Leantime/data-api/README.md

 An API plugin for exposing data to external applications.

+Copy the plugin to the folder app/Plugins/APIData, install and enable.

 ## API Key

 To use the plugin you need an API key for leantime.